MoneyBart: Cultural references

-The title is a play on the Michael M. Lewis book Moneyball, which examines the 2002 Oakland Athletics' use of sabermetrics to build a competitive baseball team; the book would be made into an Oscar nominated film in 2011, the year after this episode aired.
+The title is a play on Michael M. Lewis's 2003 book Moneyball, which examines the 2002 Oakland Athletics' use of sabermetrics to build a competitive baseball team; the book would be made into an Oscar nominated film in 2011, the year after this episode aired.
 Moe laments his decision to advertise his drink specials in Scientific American magazine, which led to Frink and company coming in.

 Homer references the 1969 Mets outfielder Ron Swoboda, as well as the collision between Pete Rose and Ray Fosse in the 1970 All-Star Game.
 When Flanders tells Bart that he is resigning from the little league team, he says to "call him Walter Matthau, but I'm a bad news bearer."
 This is a reference to the baseball themed film, The Bad News Bears (which Matthau starred in).
 When Maggie defeats Lisa in fencing, she carves a letter M into Lisa's chest pad, a reference to Zorro.

 Reception

-In its original American broadcast on October 10, 2010, "MoneyBart" was viewed by an estimated 6.74 million viewers, according to the Nielsen Media Research, receiving a 3.0 rating/8 share among adults between the ages of 18 and 49, beating The Cleveland Show and American Dad! in the demographic and total viewers and ranking third in its time slot.
+In its original American broadcast on October 10, 2010, "MoneyBart" was viewed by an estimated 6.72 million viewers, according to the Nielsen Media Research, receiving a 3.0 rating/8 share among adults between the ages of 18 and 49, beating The Cleveland Show and American Dad! in the demographic and total viewers and ranking third in its time slot.
 The episode received a 29% drop in the demographic from the previous episode, "Loan-a Lisa".